How payments work

 Payments in stores

-Google Pay gives customers fast, hassle-free checkouts and, at the same time, peace of mind that their data is kept secure through enhanced security.
-Google Pay passes customer information like their phone number and credit card network from the app to the merchant and credit card networks.
-Google Pay never passes card numbers from the app; instead, Google Pay facilitates a process called tokenization in which a token stands in for a customer’s actual credit and debit card numbers.
+Google Pay gives customers fast, hassle-free checkouts and, at the same time, peace of mind that Google stores their data with multiple layers of security.
+Also, Google Pay does not send merchants their customers' actual card numbers when they pay in stores; instead, Google Pay facilitates a process called tokenization in which a token stands in for a customer’s actual credit and debit card numbers.

 In order to complete the tokenization process, Google Pay works with: